 We are One United

 Now that we have a ratified and signed contract, operating as one union to implement/enforce our contract will ensure the issues that matter to all of us at work are addressed.
 The Master Executive Council (MEC) structure is central to our union because it ensures that your directly-elected leaders of our union can coordinate through one body to address our issues with management and provide support for each other at work.
 This structure is fundamental to any union because it allows us to use the power and influence of our collective voices to protect our jobs and advance our goals.

 On September 6, 2016 the three pre-merger MECs have been called together for a Special Meeting to merge the MECs and address the necessary transition issues associated with doing so.
 The meeting is open to active members in good standing.

 September 6, 2016 Special Meeting

 10:30 am – 6:00 pm

 First Floor CWA Conference Room at

 501 Third Street, NW / Washington, DC

 In our union only your directly-elected Local Council Presidents can make decisions that affect us, serving as the voting members of the MEC.
 Local Council Presidents also elect MEC Officers who serve to coordinate our collective voice and interface with management on the issues that affect us across the system.

-The first step in merging the MEC is to elect MEC Officers: President, Vice President and Secretary-Treasurer.
+The first step in merging the MEC is the election of MEC Officers: President, Vice President, and Secretary-Treasurer.
 All active members in good standing are eligible to run for office, although these positions are not entry level and AFA-CWA experience is essential.
-Our Constitution and Bylaws Article VII covers the duties and responsibilities of the MEC President, Vice President and Secretary-Treasurer.
+Our Constitution and Bylaws Article VII covers the duties and responsibilities of the MEC President, Vice President, and Secretary-Treasurer.